LANTITE

 What is the LANTITE?

 The LANTITE is a computer-based test designed to assess your personal literacy and numeracy skills, ensuring you are within the top 30% of the Australian adult population.
 All students aspiring to become a primary or secondary teacher must pass this test.
+You do not need to complete this test if you are enrolled in an early childhood only course.
+Students enrolled in a combined primary and early childhood course must attempt LANTITE.
 It is mandated by the Australian Government and administered by the Australian Council for Educational Research (ACER).

 The literacy test measures reading and technical writing skills (syntax, grammar, spelling, word usage, and text organisation).